ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

-MBC 1992-2009 records of sightings per total trip reports indicate some decline in this species (Chart 75).
-The decline is clear only since 2003.
-The year 1992 is not comparable due to multiple double-digit single-trip counts (outliers), and may be discounted in interpreting the chart.
+MBC 1992-2009 records of sightings per total trip reports similarly indicate decline in Dreamy Duskywing (Chart 75).
+The decline is obvious only since 2003.
+The year 1992 may not be comparable due to multiple double-digit single-trip counts (outliers), but decline is evident even if that year is discounted.

 Chart 75: MBC Sightings per Total Trip Reports, 1992-2009

-Linear regression of these data also indicates significant decline 1992-2009, and unadjusted numbers seen show decline 2004 – 2009.
+Linear regression of the data also indicates significant decline 1992-2009, and unadjusted numbers seen show decline 2004 – 2009.
 By contrast, sightings of Sleepy Duskywing show an increase over this period.

 State Distribution and Locations

-In MBC records 1991-2010, Dreamy Duskywing was reported from 94 towns, compared to 42 for Sleepy Duskywing.
+In BOM-MBC records 1991-2013, Dreamy Duskywing was reported from 94 towns, compared to 42 for Sleepy Duskywing.
 No map is available for this species.

-The 1986-90 MAS Atlas found the Dreamy well-distributed across the state, although not as frequent on the southeastern plain, Cape Cod and the islands, or in Hampden County.
-BOM-MBC records yield a similar picture, except that today we have more records from the southern part of the Connecticut River valley south of Northampton ---only a few from Holyoke, Hampden, Westfield, and Monson.
-Overall in western Massachusetts, the greatest numbers of records and sightings are from Berkshire County, especially at higher elevations (see below).
+The 1986-90 MAS Atlas found Dreamy Duskywing well-distributed across the state, although not as frequent on the southeastern plain, Cape Cod and the islands, or in Hampden County.
+BOM-MBC records yield a similar picture, except that today we have more records from the southern part of the Connecticut River valley south of Northampton, for example from Holyoke, Hampden, Westfield, and Monson.
+Overall in western Massachusetts, the greatest numbers of records and sightings are from Berkshire County.

-The twenty-year MBC 1992-2011 database has no reports of Dreamy Duskywing from Cape Cod (7, 6/9/1997, Falmouth Crane WMA, J. Sones), and none from southern Bristol County, despite many reports of Sleepy, Juvenal’s and Horace’s Duskywings from these areas.
+The twenty-three-year BOM-MBC 1992-2013 database has only one report of Dreamy Duskywing from Cape Cod (7, 6/9/1997, Falmouth Crane WMA, J. Sones), and none from southern Bristol County, despite many reports of Sleepy, Juvenal’s and Horace’s Duskywings from these areas.
 The furthest south location appears to be Plymouth Myles Standish SF; there are also many reports from Foxborough and Easton.
-However, Mello and Hansen (2004) list several reportedly reliable locations for Dreamy on the Cape, and Hansen reports that it can be found at Crane WMA in Falmouth, along with Sleepy Duskywing (Stichter 2005: 32) Neither Dreamy nor Sleepy Duskywing adults are reported on the NABA Counts in July, because their flight period has ended.
+However, Mello and Hansen (2004) list several reportedly reliable locations for Dreamy Duskywing on the Cape, and Hansen reports that it can be found at Crane WMA in Falmouth, along with Sleepy Duskywing (Stichter 2005: 32) Neither Dreamy nor Sleepy Duskywing adults are reported on the NABA Counts in July, because their flight period has ended.

 On Martha’s Vineyard, Jones and Kimball (1943) had reported Dreamy Duskywing as “not rare” and three of Jones’ specimens (no year, but species determined by J. M. Burns) are at Yale Peabody Museum.
 The 1986-90 MAS Atlas had no reports from the Vineyard, and in MBC records Dreamy is reported only infrequently and in small numbers.
-Matt Pelikan reports that at Manuel Correllus State Forest and on the Vineyard generally Dreamy is rare or uncommon, whereas Sleepy Duskywing is common (Pelikan 2002; Stichter 2005: 43).
+Matt Pelikan reported that at Manuel Correllus State Forest and on the Vineyard generally Dreamy is rare or uncommon, whereas Sleepy Duskywing is common (Pelikan 2002; Stichter 2005: 43).
 However, the last report from Martha's Vineyard was 1, 6/1/2007, West Tisbury SF, M. Pelikan.
 There were no reports 2008-2013, suggesting that the species may be declining there.

 On Nantucket, whereas Scudder had called Dreamy Duskywing “tolerably common” on that island, by the 1940’s Kimball had only two records, May 25, 1937, and June 1, 1940 (Jones and Kimball 1943).
 The Atlas had a single (apparently sight) report from Nantucket (Siasconset, 6/8/1988, W. Maple).
-MBC has no reports from Nantucket, but local observers feel that Dreamy Duskywing is likely to be present (LoPresti 2011).
+MBC has no reports from Nantucket, but local observers feel that Dreamy Duskywing may be present (LoPresti 2011).

-Locations from which especially high numbers of Dreamy Duskywings have been reported are
+Locations from which larger numbers of Dreamy Duskywings have been reported are

 Broods and Flight Period